Texas Among 27 States Testing Horses for Contagious Equine Metritis

-As the epidemiological investigation widens, at least 250 additional horses are being traced in
+As the epidemiological investigation widens, at least 250 additional horses are being traced inmore than 25 states.

 Dr. Ellis, Texas’ assistant state veterinarian, stressed that CEM is spread during breeding, not by casual contact or shared boarding facilities.
 CEM may be transmitted either during natural service or through artificial insemination.